The History of Ibogaine

 1957

-The description of the definitive chemical structure of ibogaine is published.
-The total synthesis of ibogaine is reported in 1965.
+The definitive chemical structure of ibogaine is formally described and published.

 Ibogaine as an Addiction Interrupter